Sometimes it’s abbreviated to, simply, “Ready when you are!“

 For your dancing and dining pleasure, here it is:

 Even in the days of Hollywood’s great wealth and indulgence, it would be possible for only one ‘take’.
 There was no way to rebuild such a huge set.
-(And, of course, this was long before the days of CGI, so everything had to be actually built.)
+(Of course, this was long before the days of CGI, so everything had to be actually built.)

 So C.B. covered himself by having the final scene filmed by four cameras.
 Each camera was in a slightly different location.
 Walkie-talkies allowed the director to communicate with each one.